How to Create a Winning Usability Engineering File for FDA Submissions

 For example, many interface evaluations require some type of prototype to be provided by the technical team.
 The time and resources required to make one or possibly more prototypes needs to be planned well in advance.

-8. Formative testing
+8. Formative evaluation

 User evaluations of your team’s assumptions, concepts, and prototypes should be performed early and often.
 They are the holy grail of user feedback and promote intimate collaboration between your design team and users.
 When conducted properly, they will give your development team the feedback needed to deliver a great user experience.